 Download managers offer lots of options suiting everyone's needs, but probably the best thing about these apps is that even if the download was interrupted for some reason, they can resume it from the point it was stopped at.
 This surely saves some time and traffic.

-Look through this article featuring the list of best download managers for Mac, hopefully with Sierra support as soon as it is released.
+Look through this article featuring the list of best download managers for Mac.

 Leech is a good option for those who want to manage downloads and maximize the speed.
 Its main focus is browsers integration.
 You have an option to set a username and password for corresponding servers.
 E.g. if you have a premium account on uploaded.net for high downloading speed, you can set up an automatic login to your account whenever Leech catches the link from uploaded.net.
 No need to have any extensions for web browsers in order to use automatic download link catching.